Signed in as:

 We requested our representatives from the Federation (Police) and Local 21 (Fire) place a letter on the August 12 meeting of the LMCHI agenda asking what is in store for 2025 City Medicare users.
 Go here if you'd like to read about what we found out.

 Social hour starts at 4:00 pm with dinner orders taken around 5:00-5:15 pm.
 Cost is $35 which includes choice of entree, two drinks, dessert and tip.
-Please notify Dan Collins by noon on Tuesday the 4th of February if you plan on attending.
+Please notify Dan Collins by noon on Tuesday the 8th of April if you plan on attending.
 Arrive by 4pm for the best seating options.

 "...Blumenthal joined state (Connecticut) disability advocates in criticizing the deceptive and misleading advertising of in-state insurance providers, particularly UnitedHealthcare, which made false or misleading claims in promotion of Medicare Advantage.
 Blumenthal said that the blame for Medicare Advantage’s inadequacy falls at the feet of private insurance providers.
 “Quite simply, the insurance companies are profiteering,” said Blumenthal.
 “They are taking advantage of excuses to deny or delay coverage, and the victims of those practices are patients and their families..."